guppykang/ServerlessNodejs/README.md

-All equity is tentative
-kevin kellar: 51%
-joshua kang : 49%

 Zeit backend service in Microservices directory
 Must create own .env file on your own.
 Ask admins for .env file for local development